perkycrow/perky/game/Readme.md

 Application (application/)
     |
 Game ──┬── GameLoop (update/render cycle)
+       ├── Stage (game phase)
-       ├── World (entity container)
+       │     ├── World (entity container)
-       ├── WorldView (entity → visual mapping)
+       │     └── WorldView (entity → visual mapping)
        ├── RenderSystem (from render/)
        ├── TextureSystem (from render/textures/)
        └── AudioSystem (from audio/)
 ```

 Game wires all of this together.
-The loop ticks, entities update in the world, the world view syncs their visuals, and the render system draws everything.
-Most of these systems delegate their methods to the Game instance, so you call `game.pause()`, `game.spawn()`, etc. directly.
+The loop ticks, the active stage updates its world, the world view syncs entity visuals, and the render system draws everything.
+Most of these systems delegate their methods to the Game instance, so you call `game.pause()`, `game.setStage()`, etc. directly.

 ---